 Getting Around Port Colborne

-It is very easy to get around Port Colborne due to many transportation options available.
+It is very easy to get around Port Colborne due to the many transportation options available.

-You may reach major cities such as Buffalo, Toronto, St. Catharines and Niagara Falls in a few minutes due to great highway connections.
+You may reach major cities such as Buffalo, Toronto, St. Catharines, and Niagara Falls in a few minutes due to great highway connections.
 These include direct access to the QEW through highways 406 and 140.
-The Clarence Bridge, highway 3 and highway 58 also runs through the city.
-Or, you may also take a bus to Toronto, Buffalo, Hamilton and the Niagara Region.
+The Clarence Bridge, Highway 3, and Highway 58 also run through the city.
+Or, you may also take a bus to Toronto, Buffalo, Hamilton, and the Niagara Region.

 Port Colborne Public Transit

 The city partnered with Welland Transit to offer public transit in city since 2008.
 Then in 2013, they extended the east route to include an additional stop at Vale.
 And in the west end, they extended up to the stop at Food Basics.
 Then there is the local community bus that services during weekdays for 6 trips.
 The trips run between Welland Transit Terminal and Seaway Mall.
 Then there is the affordable Welland Transit Econo and the Transit Advisory Committee has further plans to improve services.

 The Port Colborne Fire department has many support systems to take care of any emergencies.
 These include 2 fire engines, 1 rescue, 1 tanker,1 ladder truck, squad, fire prevention torrent, and a pick-up truck.
 As a composite department that includes volunteer firefighters and full-time firefighters, the fire department is adequately staffed.